tatiane-leal/flicksense-client/upskill-article.md

 ![Sentiment Analysis](https://i.ibb.co/tbXp03X/sentiment-analysis.png)

-I have recorded a demo of this first iteration and would be happy to share more details of how this project works under the hood.
-You can click here to watch it.
+I'll be recording a demo of this first iteration of FlickSense and would be happy to share more details of how this project works under the hood.
+Stay tuned!

 | GitHub Repository                                                      | README                                                                          |
 | ---------------------------------------------------------------------- | ------------------------------------------------------------------------------- |
 | [FlickSense Client](https://github.com/tatiane-leal/flicksense-client) | [README](https://github.com/tatiane-leal/flicksense-client/blob/main/README.md) |
 | [FlickSense Server](https://github.com/tatiane-leal/flicksense-server) | [README](https://github.com/tatiane-leal/flicksense-server/blob/main/README.md) |

+> Notice that the Google Cloud API Key is stored in an environment variable that is not included in the https://github.com/tatiane-leal/flicksense-server repo.
+Once I get the project deployed, I'll share the link here.
+It will be easier to play with it! ;)

-Check out these other articles to find out what else I've been learning: - SQL (Comming soon) - AI Concepts (Coming soon) - Unit Testing with Tabnine (Coming soon) - Deploying FlickSense (Coming soon)
+Check out these other articles to find out what else I've been learning:

+- SQL (Coming soon)
+- AI Concepts (Coming soon)
+- Unit Testing with Tabnine (Coming soon)
+- Deploying FlickSense (Coming soon)